benjaminion/upgrading-ethereum-book/src/book.md

 Since the Altair upgrade, each validator has an individual inactivity score in the beacon state which is updated as follows.

-  - Every epoch, irrespective of the inactivity leak,
+  - At the end of epoch $N$, irrespective of the inactivity leak,
-    - decrease the score by one when the validator makes a correct [timely target vote](/part3/config/constants#participation-flag-indices), and
+    - decrease the score by one when the validator made a correct and [timely target vote](/part3/config/constants#participation-flag-indices) during epoch $N-1$, and
     - increase the score by [`INACTIVITY_SCORE_BIAS`](/part3/config/configuration#inactivity_score_bias) otherwise.
 Note that [`get_eligible_validator_indices()`](#def_get_eligible_validator_indices) includes slashed but not yet withdrawable validators: slashed validators are treated as not participating, whatever they actually do.
   - When _not_ in an inactivity leak
     - decrease all validators' scores by [`INACTIVITY_SCORE_RECOVERY_RATE`](/part3/config/configuration#inactivity_score_recovery_rate).